Cameron Students posing for a picture on Campus

 Direct PLUS Loan

-• Parents borrowers are responsible for repaying the loan, not the student
+• Parent borrowers are responsible for repaying the loan, not the student

-• Credit based application required, but endorser (co-signer) may be obtained if application is denied due to credit
+• A credit-based application is required, but an endorser (co-signer) may be obtained if the application is denied due to credit

 First-Time Direct Loan Borrowers